Operation Khukri: Move to Daru

 Despite the firm base being secured by 18th Grenadiers, the columns were ambushed near Kuiva.
-At 1400 hours, scout helicopters reported that the road between Kuiva and Bewabu had been dug up.
+At 14:00 hours, scout helicopters reported that the road between Kuiva and Bewabu had been dug up.
 The 18th Grenadiers secured the roadblock position, but the column had to be halted as they had stretched over too long a distance.
 At this time, one of the vehicles was attacked by an RPG.
 The Mi-35 operating overhead was immediately called upon to engage the ambushing militia.
 The riflemen and IFVs cleared any remainder ambushing forces.
-Under the cover of helicopter the column continued to advance towards Daru.
+Under the cover of helicopters the column continued to advance towards Daru.

-At 1430 hours, near Bewabu, the leading IFVs came across a ditch, covered by heavy small arms fire from higher ground on both sides.
+At 14:30 hours, near Bewabu, the leading IFVs came across a ditch, covered by heavy small arms fire from higher ground on both sides.
 The Commanding Officer realised that his troops were in the kill zone.
 He immediately sent 4 Rifle Platoon to engage the enemy targets.
-The firefight continued for fifteen minutes, and the MI-35 strafed enemies on both sides of the road.
+The firefight continued for fifteen minutes, and the Mi-35 strafed enemies on both sides of the road.
 6 Platoon and INDENG units bridged the gap, and the column immediately set off.

 While the 5/8th Gorkha Rifles engaged the enemy at Bewabu, the 18th Grenadiers about six kilometers behind, supported by 2 BMPs from Mech-2, and 2 BRDMs of Mech-1, were engaged by enemy units just short of Kuiva.
 The units fought the enemy for about ten minutes, and continued to advance.
 About 500 metres from here, a vehicle carrying ammunition was hit by an RPG.
 Once again the Mi-35 was called upon and it carried out a strafing run in the direction of attack.
 No further opposition was encountered after this.
 The casualty was evacuated by a Chetak.

 The convoy continued the rest of the way uneventfully.
-By 1730 hours, all the units had safely reached Daru.
+By 17:30 hours, all the units had safely reached Daru.

 Aftermath

-The operation was a complete success.
-All the besieged forces were evacuated successfully, with one casualty.
+The Indian operation was a complete success.
+All the besieged forces were evacuated successfully, with one casualty, and the rescue was a tremendous boost to UNAMSIL morale.
+The Indian Forces were met with a rapturous welcome as they marched triumphantly into Daru.
+It was the worst defeat the RUF has suffered.

-Operation Khukri was not a success simply in tactical terms.
-It was the worst defeat that the RUF has suffered in recent times, and was a tremendous boost to UNAMSIL morale.
-The Indian Forces were met with a rapturous welcome, as they marched triumphantly into Daru.
 The people of Sierra Leone helped build the Khukri War Memorial on the bank of the River Moa.
+The memorial honors Hav Krishan Kumar, who died during the operation.

 Popular culture

 Red Chillies Entertainment, Dharma Productions, Azure Entertainment, and Flying Unicorn Entertainment are making a film based on Operation Khukri.
-The film will have Shah Rukh Khan, Ayushmann Khurrana, and Rajkummar Rao in lead roles.
+The film will have Randip Hooda, Ayushmann Khurrana, and Rajkummar Rao in lead roles.